subpair/habit_tracker/README.md

 It was written for the IU University's course *"DLBDSOOFPP01" - Object-Oriented and Functional Programming with Python*.

-This program was built with Python 3.10 and is automatically tested for the versions 3.7, 3.8, 3.9 and 3.10.
+This program was built with Python 3.10 and is automatically tested against the versions 3.7, 3.8, 3.9 and 3.10 on a git push.

 [![Test](https://github.com/subpair/habit_tracker/actions/workflows/python-app.yml/badge.svg)](https://github.com/subpair/habit_tracker/actions/workflows/python-app.yml)

 ## What is it?

-A habit tracker application is in general like a todo list whose tasks are coupled to specific dates and repeat in a set periodicity.
+A habit tracker application is in general like a todo list whose tasks are coupled to specific dates and repeat in a set periodicity. \
 This application can be used to keep track of those and provide you with analytics about how you kept up with those for a specific time range, referred here as a periodicity.

-### A habits' properties
-A habit consists of \
--A name (maximal length: 20 Letters) \
--An description (maximal length: 30 Letters) \
--A periodicity/the time range of a task (daily or weekly) \
--An optional default time value (a number from 0 to 1440)

-A habit task can be completed after creation either on the current periodicity it was created or the next periodicity.
-If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, the application will automatically fill the time between the current date and the last time the task was updated.

-#### Data Storage
-This program stores the habits and its events locally in a sqlite database as a file.

-A sample database is provided and can be used to get an overview of the program and test out all functionalities.

-### Functionalities
+### Core Functionalities
 #### Create a habit
 A habit can be created by giving it a name and assigning a short description, a periodicity that can currently be daily or weekly and a default time value that can be used to skip entering a time value on each update.